IBMSecurityDocs/qradar_appfw_v2/docs/documentation/new_features_appfw_v2.md

 For apps that don't use Flask and instead use, for example, nginx: if you add nginx as a named service on port 5000, it is accessible by using the standard app base url `/console/plugins/<_app id_>/app_proxy` as well as the named service url `/console/plugins/<_app id_>/app_proxy:<_service name_>`.

+## New `location` field in configuration pages

+For QRadar version 7.5.0 UP3 and later, users can add an optional `location` parameter to app configuration pages.